AgDay: Format

 The first segment consists of daily news information related to farm policy as well as producer and consumer news, usually including a brief teaser of weather.

-The second segment is devoted to agribusiness, and contains market news as well as a market discussion between Griffiths or substitute anchor Michelle Rook and a professional involved in agriculture marketing and trading.
-Tuesday's shows also contain a cotton report from the National Cotton Council.
+The second segment is “Markets Now”, an interview devoted to agribusiness containing market news as well as a market discussion between Farm Journal’s Michelle Rook and a professional involved in agriculture marketing and trading.

-A weather forecast occupies the middle segment, led by a staff meteorologist.
+A weather forecast occupies the middle segment, led by a staff meteorologist from WNDU.
 The report focuses on drought conditions as well as precipitation estimates, and also includes daily temperatures and a look at the jet stream for the week ahead.
 Monday's weather also includes a 30-day outlook for temperatures and precipitation.
 The segment concludes with daily forecasts for three random small towns each day.

-The fourth segment is "In The Country".
-This features a report often from either colleges of agriculture or government agencies on programs or events and human interest stories occurring throughout farm country.
+The fourth segment varies in content, with “Tractor Tales” with Greg Peterson, known as “Machinery Pete”, filling the segment on Mondays.

-The final segment varies from day-to-day.
-Monday, Wednesday, and Friday's shows contain "Ag For Your Health", a report on a health breakthrough or results of a study.
-This report is often produced from the Ohio State University hospital system.
-Tuesday's show contains "Ag on the Net", a visual tour of a website related to farming, nutrition, health, etc. Thursday's show contains a garden report, often "Gardening In the Zone" produced at Iowa State University.
+The final segment is "In The Country".
+This segment features a report often from either colleges of agriculture or government agencies on programs or events and human interest stories occurring throughout farm country.

 On selected holidays such as Thanksgiving, Christmas, and New Year's Day, special AgDay programs will air, highlighting features and holiday-related stories from farm country.
 The Thanksgiving special is known as "Harvest of Thanks", and the Christmas special is titled "Christmas in the Country."
 No weather or market reports are included in these pre-recorded newscasts.

-AgDay is the sister program of U.S. Farm Report, a weekly farm program also produced at WNDU.
-Pell and Hoffman also appear in this show along with host Tyne Morgan, who in turn reports for AgDay.
+AgDay is the sister program of U.S. Farm Report, a weekly farm program hosted by Farm Journal’s Tyne Morgan.
+The two programs’ hosts often serve as fill-in hosts on the other program.

-AgDay episodes are available free of charge via the Internet, through their own website, through the Farm Journal YouTube account, on demand and by way of the live video streams of select affiliates.
+AgDay episodes had been available free of charge via the Internet, through their own website, through the Farm Journal YouTube account, on demand and by way of the live video streams of select affiliates.
 In March 2025, Farm Journal unveiled plans to place the program along with all of its others behind a paywall with the launch of its Farm Journal TV paid streaming service.
+Clips from the show remain available on Farm Journal’s YouTune channel.
+Audio-only podcasts are available for free on most major podcast platforms.